 The United Kingdom has laws in place to claim compensation in the event of an accident within its territory.

-For help with a compensation claim for an accident overseas I recommend you visit the British Embassies Overseas links category to find an English speaking foreign lawyer for foreign legal advice.
+For help with a compensation claim for an accident overseas – you might be able to claim using an overseas accident solicitor or click British Embassies Overseas links to find an English speaking foreign lawyer for foreign legal advice.

 ABTA is a travel association that represents the interests of both travel agents and tour operators in the United Kingdom.
 The majority of holidays – package or independent travel – are organised through ABTA members.